The Moto Z is a great phone, but it's even better with perfectly paired accessories. Here are the add-ons you need to know about.

 Do you keep misplacing your charging cables?
 Grab an extra one for charging or data transfer.
 This one from Cambond is 6.6 feet long and braided, so not only is it helpful for the aforementioned, but it's stylish, too.
 The cable's covering will also help it withstand fraying a bit longer than your average cable.

 These cables are available in gold, black, gray, and silver.
-You can choose between USB-C to USB-C, and USB-C to Type A.
+You can choose between USB-C to USB-C and USB-C to Type A, and they range from $10-$12.

 Find yourself often on the road accompanied by a dead smartphone?
 When your Moto Z and your extra Power Pack die, charge them both with the TYLT Y-Charge.

 This car charger features two USB 2.0 ports and charges up to 4.2 Amps.
 You can charge other devices along with your Moto Z, too, and the Y design helps so that both you and your passenger won't get your cords tied up.
-The TYLT Y-Charge also comes with one-year limited warranty and it's available in four colors.
+The TYLT Y-Charge also comes with one-year limited warranty and it's available in four colors starting at $10.

 Bose QuietComfort 35